codefinity/oeuvre/README.md

 ## Dangers of Overuse of Concepts

-If you have a hammer, everything looks like a nail.
+>"I remember seeing an elaborate and complicated automatic washing machine for automobiles that did a beautiful job of washing them.
+But it could do only that, and everything else that got into its clutches was treated as if it were an automobile to be washed. **I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.**" ~Abraham Maslow, *The Psychology of Science*

 Once we like a concept we tend to use it for every situation, while ignoring the other useful concepts that would fit better in a particular situation.
+While evolving the application you will use well established techniques, and you will also device few of your own.
+But, before using a concept it is always wiser to stop and question yourself whether or not the technique is sutable by comparing it with other techniques available.
+Sometimes playing the blind game cannot be avioded, but taking an informed decision will help.

-Concepts should fit together and be optimal.
+Concepts should fit together in an optimal manner, or to put in a different way, the design should aim for conceptual integrity.

 ## Reasons For Selection of Domain Driven Design(DDD) Architecture